dgsasha/qualia-gtk-theme/README.md

 You can also use `--accent` or `--theme` to just change the accent color or the theme variant.

 If you installed the VS Code theme, you can use `--syntax` to change the syntax highlighting.

+If you installed the Firefox theme, you can use `--firefox` to change the settings theming.

 <details>
 <summary>